IN THIS ARTICLE

 Your family or other caregivers should also be alert to changes in your mood or symptoms.
 Your doctor will need to check you at regular visits for at least the first 12 weeks of treatment.

-FDA pregnancy category C. SSRI antidepressants may cause serious or life-threatening lung problems in newborn babies whose mothers take the medication during pregnancy.
-However, you may have a relapse of depression if you stop taking your antidepressant during pregnancy.
-If you are planning a pregnancy, or if you become pregnant while taking sertraline, do not stop taking the medication without first talking to your doctor.
+FDA pregnancy category C. Tell your doctor right away if you become pregnant while taking this medication.
+Sertraline may cause heart defects or serious lung problems in a newborn if you take the medication during pregnancy.
+However, you may have a relapse of depression if you stop taking your antidepressant.
+Do not start or stop taking sertraline during pregnancy without your doctor's advice.

 It is not known whether sertraline passes into breast milk or if it could harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.